 TEXAS Statute(s) and initial effective date(s) TEX.
-HEALTH &amp; SAFETY CODE ANN. §§ 481.115 to .118 (West 2021) (eff.
-September 1, 2021) (protection for the possession of a substance in Penalty Group 1, 1-B, 1-A, 2, 2-A, 3 or 4).
+HEALTH & SAFETY CODE ANN. §§ 481.115 to .118 (West 2022) (eff.
+Sept.
+1, 2021) (protection for the possession of a substance in Penalty Group 1, 1-B, 1-A, 2, 2-A, 3 or 4).
 TEX.
-HEALTH &amp; SAFETY CODE ANN. § 481.119 (West 2021) (eff.
-September 1, 2021) (protection for the manufacture, delivery, or possession of miscellaneous substances).
+HEALTH & SAFETY CODE ANN. § 481.119 (West 2022) (eff.
+Sept.
+1, 2021) (protection for the manufacture, delivery, or possession of miscellaneous substances).
 TEX.
-HEALTH &amp; SAFETY CODE ANN. § 481.121(West 2021) (eff.
-September 1, 2021) (protection for possession of marijuana).
+HEALTH & SAFETY CODE ANN. § 481.121(West 2022) (eff.
+Sept.
+1, 2021) (protection for possession of marijuana).
 TEX.
-HEALTH &amp; SAFETY CODE ANN. § 481.125 (West 2021) (eff.
-September 1, 2021) (protection for drug paraphernalia offenses).
+HEALTH & SAFETY CODE ANN. § 481.125 (West 2022) (eff.
+Sept.
+1, 2021) (protection for drug paraphernalia offenses).
 TEX.
-HEALTH &amp; SAFETY CODE ANN. § 485.031 (West 2021) (eff.
-September 1, 2021) (protection for abusable volatile chemicals).
+HEALTH & SAFETY CODE ANN. § 485.031 (West 2022) (eff.
+Sept.
+1, 2021) (protection for abusable volatile chemicals).
 TEX.
-HEALTH &amp; SAFETY CODE ANN. § 483.041 (West 2021) (eff.
-September 1, 2021) (protection for possession of a dangerous drug without a prescription).
+HEALTH & SAFETY CODE ANN. § 483.041 (West 2022) (eff.
+Sept.
+1, 2021) (protection for possession of a dangerous drug without a prescription).
 Substantive amendments to law(s) None.
 Individual(s) eligible for GS protection First person who requests emergency medical assistance in response to the possible overdose of another person.
 Victim of a possible overdose for which medical assistance is requested by the victim or other person during the medical emergency.
 Protection as to controlled substance possession crimes An eligible person has an affirmative defense to prosecution for: Possession of substances classified in Penalty Groups 1, 1-B, 1-A, 2, 2-A, 3 or 4; Possession of marijuana; Possession of dangerous drugs; and Possession, manufacture, or delivery of miscellaneous substances.
-Protection as to drug paraphernalia crimes An eligible person has a defense to prosecution for the offense of possession or delivery of drug paraphernalia.
-Protection as to other crimes/violations None Requirement(s) for the protection to apply The person requesting medical assistance must: (1) be the first person to make the request for the possible overdose; (2) make the request during an ongoing medical emergency; (3) remain on-scene until assistance arrives; and (4) cooperate with medical assistance and law enforcement personnel.
+Protection as to drug paraphernalia crimes Protection as to other An eligible person has a defense to prosecution for the offense of possession or delivery of drug paraphernalia.
+None crimes/violations Requirement(s) for the protection to apply The person requesting medical assistance must: (1) be the first person to make the request for the possible overdose; (2) make the request during an ongoing medical emergency; (3) remain on-scene until assistance arrives; and (4) cooperate with medical assistance and law enforcement personnel.
+1 07 --- -------------- -- \mathbf{U}

 TEXAS

 Exception(s) to • The defense is unavailable if the:

-protection Request for aid occurs in the midst of a law enforcement arrest or execution of a search warrant; Request for aid occurs while the eligible person commits another offense not subject to the protection; Person has a prior conviction for a covered offense or a prior placement on deferred adjudication community supervision for any covered offenses; Person successfully relied on the defense to gain acquittal previously; or Person previously requested emergency medical assistance for a possible overdose during the prior 18 months. • The defense does not preclude the admission of evidence obtained by law enforcement resulting from the request for emergency medical assistance if that evidence pertains to an offense for which this defense is not available.
+protection Request for aid occurs in the midst of a law enforcement arrest or execution of a search warrant; Request for aid occurs while the eligible person commits another offense not subject to the protection; Person has a prior conviction for a covered offense or a prior placement on deferred adjudication community supervision for any covered offenses; Person successfully relied on the defense to gain acquittal previously; or Person previously requested emergency medical assistance for a possible overdose during the prior 18 months.
+The defense does not preclude the admission of evidence obtained by law enforcement resulting from the request for emergency medical assistance if that evidence pertains to an offense for which this defense is not available.

 Reporting overdose a mitigating factor in sentencing No.

 Offenses subject to mitigation N/A

 Circumstance(s) when mitigation applies N/A

 Other provisions of note None.

 Express DIH or DDRD provision in state law No.

 Classification of DIH/DDRD offense N/A

 Circumstance(s) when DIH/DRDD applies N/A

 Affirmative defense of DIH/DDRD offense N/A

 Recently proposed legislation None.